Burma campaign: Japanese invasion of India 1944

 By the end of the first week in April, IV Corps had concentrated in the Imphal plain.
 The Japanese launched several offensives during the month.
 Despite their efforts, they could not hold onto any gains made for long and suffered heavy casualties.
 The INA during this time served to back up the 15th Division, however aside from an INA contingent under Col. Shaukat Malik taking the Border enclave of Moirang on the 14th, their independent activities were largely limited due to their Japanese patrons' supply lines being stretched thin.
-At the start of May, Slim and Scoones began a counter-offensive against the Japanese 15th Division and INA 1st Division north of Imphal.
-Progress was slow, as movement was made difficult by monsoon rains and IV Corps was short of supplies.
+At the start of May, Slim and Scoones began a counter-offensive against the Japanese 15th Division and the INA 1st Division north of Imphal.
+Progress was slow, as movement was made difficult by monsoon rains, and IV Corps was short of supplies.

-Also at the beginning of April, the Japanese 31st Division under Lieutenant-General Kotoku Sato alongside the INA 2nd Division under M.Z.
-Kiani to their right flank reached Kohima.
-Instead of isolating the small British garrison there and pressing on with his main force to Dimapur, Sato cand Kiani chose to capture the hill station.
+Also at the beginning of April, the Japanese 31st Division under Lieutenant-General Kotoku Sato, alongside the INA 2nd Division under M.Z.
+Kiani, to their right flank, reached Kohima.
+Instead of isolating the small British garrison there and pressing on with his main force to Dimapur, Sato and Kiani chose to capture the hill station.
 The siege lasted from 5 to 18 April, when the exhausted defenders were relieved.
 A new formation HQ, the Indian XXXIII Corps under Lieutenant-General Montagu Stopford, now took over operations on this front.
 The 2nd British Infantry Division began a counter-offensive and by 15 May, they had prised the Japanese & INA off Kohima Ridge itself.
 After a pause during which more Allied reinforcements arrived, XXXIII Corps renewed its offensive.